-Woman Freed After 15 Years In Prison For An Abortion She Says Was Miscarriage, 27 More Women Remain Jailed
+Woman Freed After 15 Years In Prison For An Abortion She Says Was Miscarriage, 27 More Women Still Jailed

 Reuters reported that more than 27 women are serving abortion-related murder sentences.

 Of the 27 women is Beatriz Hernandez Cruz.
-A judge handed her a 30 year prison sentence after she lost a baby to stillbirth, reported the New York Post.
+A judge handed her a 30-year prison sentence after she lost a baby to stillbirth, reported the New York Post.
 Prosecutors say she threw the baby in the toilet, but the BBC detailed that she gave birth in the restroom and lost consciousness after hemorrhaging.

 Beatriz says that she did not know that she was expecting a baby.
 This is because she had been raped, but had not reported it.
 She knew her rapist was a violent gang member.